 Common methods and specific responses that apply to this reach are set out below.
-The common methods used to address specific issues are listed in Appendix 1.
+The common methods used to address specific issues are listed in Appendix 5.

-ISSUE ID SITE TYPE OF RESPONSE PROPOSED MEASURES LEVEL OF SEF RVICE (AEP) RESPONSIBILIT Υ PRIORITY CURRENT TARGET PRIMARY SECONDARY PONSES 12 Dunvegan Forest RAP site River management Dunvegan Forest is an area of remnant native forest.
+ISSUE ID SITE TYPE OF RESPONSE MEASURES LEVEL OF SERVICE (AEP) RESPONSIBILITY PRIORITY CURRENT TARGET PRIMARY SECONDARY SPECIFIC RESPONSES 12 Dunvegan Forest RAP site River management Dunvegan Forest is an area of remnant native forest.
 While there is no requirement to protect this area against natural erosion or flood effects, there is an opportunity to reduce the impacts of flooding and erosion through river management approaches sensitive to impacts on the forest.
 GWRC to provide advice to the managers of the RAP site on how to avoid erosion losses and damage to the site.
 Only soft edge protection is required.
-This area is ideal as a trial site for native edge protection methods.
-Landowners GWRC Low SPECIFIC RESPO 12 SH 2 and Mt Bruce Bridge River management GWRC Operations to provide information to NZTA if any erosion risk is identified to State Highway 2.
-NZTI to continue to monitor risks to State Highway 2 and Mount Bruce Bridge.
-A couple of locations have been identified as being within potential erosion extents, however the risk is considered low and there are no known historic issues that have required management.
-NZTA GWRC High Mt Bruce Bridge Environmental enhancement The Mt Bruce Bridge access area is a popular access location.
-Opportunities will be developed as part of the environmental strategy to formalise this access point to provide clear safe access to the river and associated facilities.
+This area is ideal as a trial site for native tree edge protection methods.
+Landowners GWRC Low 12 SH2 and Mt Bruce Bridge River management GWRC Operations to provide information to NZTA if any erosion risk is identified to State Highway 2.
+NZTA to continue to monitor risks to State Highway 2 and Mount Bruce Bridge.
+A couple of locations have been identified as being within potential erosion extents, however the risk is considered low and there are no known historic issues that have required management. ı NZTA GWRC High Mt Bruce Bridge Environmental enhancement The Mt Bruce Bridge access area is a popular access location.
+Opportunities will be developed as part of the Environmental Strategy to formalise this access point to provide clear safe access to the river and associated facilities.
 Community ownership of these access points is an essential component of their success.
 GWRC will initiate and support the formation of a care group to work with clubs and individuals that value this location.
-V GWRC Community Low SO Entire reach River management River edge envelope, river bed level monitoring, recognition of buffers as a river management tool, pool- riffle-run envelope, historic channel lines, isolated works support, Code of Practice, mixed vegetation planting, alternative land uses within planted buffers ETHO Entire reach Planning and policy Protection against deforestation in upper catchment, land use controls, flood hazard maps, rural stopban policy, scheme decision policy, abandonment/retirement of assets, land access & strategic land purchase MON M Entire reach Emergency management Emergency management planning, community resilience, flood forecasting and warning system COMIN Entire reach Environmental enhancement Environmental strategy, Community Support Officer, care group and clubs Entire reach River management Remove this reach from the current river scheme.
-Begin standard Isolated Works funding policy for landowner initiated works upstream of Hidden Lakes.
+GWRC Community Low 8 Entire reach River management River management envelope, river bed level monitoring, gravel extraction and analysis, riparian planting of buffers, pest management in riparian planted buffer, pool-riffle-run envelope, historic channel lines, isolated works support, Code of Practice, mixed riparian planting within buffers, alternative land uses within riparian planted buffers N METHODS Entire reach Planning and policy Protection against deforestation in upper catchment, land use controls, flood hazard maps, rural stopbani policy, scheme funding decision making policy, abandonment/retirement of assets, strategic land purchase COMMON Entire reach Emergency management Emergency management planning, community resilience, flood forecasting and warning system 8 Entire reach Environmental enhancement Environmental Strategy, Community Support Officer, Riparian Management Officer, care group and clubs Entire reach River management Remove this reach from the current river scheme.
+Begin standard Isolated Works funding policy for landowner initiated works upstream of Hidden Lakes